Learnable Sparsity for Vision Generative Models: Related Work

 \textbf{Model pruning:} Pruning reduces model size, thereby lowering both memory requirements for loading the model and computation demands during inference.
-Recent advances in model pruning have predominantly focused on large language models (LLMs), where techniques such as unstructured and semi-structured pruning eliminate connections between neurons, and structured pruning targets neurons, attention heads, and layers \cite{kwon2022a, fang2024maskllm,zhang2024finercut,zhang2024investigating,yu2018nisp,ma2023llm,kwon2022fast,sun2023simple}.
+Many classical pruning approaches learn a mask to prune CNN models~\citep{louizos2018learning,wen16learning_structured,Liu_2015_CVPR,deep_compression,yuan2006model,Feng_2015_ICCV}.
+Recent advances in model pruning have predominantly focused on large language models (LLMs), where techniques such as unstructured and semi-structured pruning eliminate connections between neurons, and structured pruning targets neurons, attention heads, and layers \citep{kwon2022a, fang2024maskllm,zhang2024finercut,zhang2024investigating,yu2018nisp,ma2023llm,kwon2022fast,sun2023simple}.
 In contrast, pruning methods for diffusion models remain relatively underexplored.
-Recent works have explored pruning diffusion models. \citet{castells2024ld} perform occlusion-based pruning that calculates an importance score for occluding a part through exhaustive search, but its high complexity limits scalability to complex pruning scenarios with many candidates.
-Recently, \citet{fang2023structural} uses gradient information as a proxy for neuron importance.
+These approaches vary in their granularity: some involve structural pruning, while others focus on unstructured pruning.
+Some structural approaches~\citep{castells2024ld, li2023snapfusion, zhao2024mobilediffusion} perform occlusion-based pruning that calculates an importance score for occluding a part through exhaustive search, but its high complexity limits scalability to complex pruning scenarios with many candidates.
+Unstructured pruning has also been explored, for example, Efficient Pruning of Text-to-Image Models (EPTI)~\citep{ramesh2024efficient} uses criteria such as magnitude and WANDA, reporting strong results without demanding the extensive retraining common in many other pruning approaches. \citet{fang2023structural} uses gradient information as a proxy for neuron importance.
 Compared to the occlusion method, it scales to more complex pruning cases.
-Nevertheless, both methods require retraining to retain the model performance.
-Our optimization-based EcoDiff approach formulates a differentiable pruning objective to learn a neuron mask.
-As a result, our method allows effective pruning without retraining.
+Other approaches~\citep{kim2024bk} prune certain redundant blocks and recover the model with feature distillation to further reduce the pruning cost.
+Still, these methods require excessive retraining to retain the model performance.